Signal Coordination Group layer

 List icon.

 A pop-up window with a list of items opens.
-Every item represents a SCG characterized by a set of attributes.
+Every item represents a SCG which is characterized by a set of attributes.

 Other operations are available for the layer (→ Operations on layers).